 Also, look at the market, and Google Trends to see what the most popular words are to describe your business, and look at related searches to see if you’ve been missing out on any potentially useful SEO keywords.

-Consider voice and multi-platform and try out new search engine optimisation approaches – then audit again to see how well they have worked for you.
+Consider voice and multi-platform and try out new search engine optimization approaches – then audit again to see how well they have worked for you.
 If you know the makeup of your audience well, this will also inform what they are searching for.

-Libby enjoys socialising.
+Libby enjoys socializing.
 Which means that she likes to go out with her friends, drink, then hit the gym to work it off.
 She’s a social media addict, who turned it into her profession.

 She loves her role as an account manager and researcher at Speechless Web Design.
 Almost as much as Big Macs.
 She once ate 3 in 24 hours.